OfficeDev/generator-office/readme.md

 > **Wait!**

 > Is this the first time you're using Yeoman or installing a Yeoman generator?
 When working with Yeoman there are a few common prerequisites.
-Ensure you have already have a copy of the popular source control solution [Git](https://git-scm.com/download) installed.
+Ensure you already have a copy of the popular source control solution [Git](https://git-scm.com/download) installed.

 > If you don't have git installed, once you install it we recommend you restart your console (or if on Windows, restart your machine) as system environment variables are set/updated during this installation.

 Install `yo` (Yeoman) and `generator-office` globally using NPM (this also requires [Node.js](https://nodejs.org).

-In the v1.0.0 release we added TypeScript type definitions for autocompletion / IntelliSense... for this you need to install typings.
+In the v1.0.0 release we added TypeScript type definitions for autocompletion / IntelliSense... for this you also need to install typings.

 ```bash
 $ npm install -g typings yo generator-office